 Pests.
 Beans can be attacked by aphids, bean beetles, flea beetles, leafhoppers and mites.
 Spray aphids away with a blast from the hose.
 Bean beetles and flea beetles can be controlled with sticky traps.
 Exclude leafhoppers with horticultural fleece or spray with insecticidal soap. and mites can be controlled.
 Spray mites with insecticidal soap.

-Small white and yellow moths are adult cabbage worms which shelter in beans.
+Small white and yellow moths are adult cabbage worms that shelter in beans.
 They will not harm beans.

 Common name.
 Bean, broad bean, fava bean, Windsor bean, Scotch bean, horse bean